 Mahatma Gandhi and Mother Teresa are two of the great personalities known worldwide for their respective outstanding principles – non-violence and peace.
 Both devoted their lives for the betterment of humanity by helping people who were in greatest need.
-People all over the world are inspired by their philosophy of life and strive to follow in their footsteps of compassion,
+People all over the world are inspired by their philosophy of life and strive to follow in their footsteps of compassion, service and love.

 The mission of the Peace Abbey Foundation is to create and install public works of art that promote peace and nonviolence; and to administer and care for Abbey Interfaith Peace Chaplaincy, The Pacifist Memorial, The Animal Rights Memorial, Abbey Cremation Cemetery for Conscientious Objectors and the National Registry for Conscientious Objection.
 Throughout the year, the Foundation presents the Int’l Courage of Conscience Award at conferences and peace ceremonies and extends the impact of the Peace Seeds interfaith prayers for peace through their dissemination worldwide.